MicrosoftDocs/Viva/Viva/insights/personal/Use/mya-notifications.md

 ![Plan your time away inline suggestion](../../Images/mya/use/inline-away.png)

-_**Applies to:** This suggestion is available to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) or Insights by MyAnalytics service plan](../overview/plans-environments.md#features-in-the-myanalytics-full-service-plan)._
+_**Applies to**: This suggestion is available to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) or Insights by MyAnalytics service plan](../overview/plans-environments.md)._

 Reduce the stress of planning for time away from work with the **Plan your time away** checklist.
 When you see an inline suggestion about it, select **Plan** to open the checklist and do the following: